Service Worker Caching Strategies

 return res;

-// Return cached immediately; fallback to network if cache miss
+// Return cached immediately; fall back to network on cache miss.

 if (!response) {